 Go to the gym for 30 minutes, put your clothes in the laundry or closet, tidy up the kitchen, plan your outfit for tomorrow, walk to the mailbox, go to bed early.
 Simple tasks will keep you busy and you may be surprised that you stay ahead of weekend chores when you aren’t taking the time to relax with a cocktail.
 Bonus, it will keep your mind occupied as well and ease you out of work and into the evening.

-Reward yourself with a nice bottle of wine and enjoy what it feels like to get a buzz after a few sips.
+When you reach your goal, however long or short it is, reward yourself with a nice bottle of wine and enjoy what it feels like to get a buzz after a few sips.